-With the exception of the impact of the points described in the section "Grounds for the Opinion with Reservations", we have no comments to make as to their fairness and consistency with the consolidated financial statements.
+Except for the effects of the matters described in the "Basis for Qualified Opinion" section of our report, we have no matters to report as to its fair presentation and its consistency with the consolidated financial statements.

-Information Resulting from Other Legal and Regulatory Requirements

-Appointment of Statutory Auditors
+Report on Other Legal and Regulatory Requirements Appointment of Statutory Auditors Statutory Auditors

-We were appointed as statutory auditors of ATARI by the October 1993 General Meeting in the case of Deloitte & Associés and the September 30, 2016 General Meeting in the case of JLS Partner.
+We were appointed as statutory auditors of ATARI by the General Shareholders' Meeting held on October 1993 for Deloitte & Associés and held on September 30, 2016 for JLS Partner.